The Perfect Element, Part I

 The Perfect Element, Part I is Pain of Salvation's third studio album, released in October 2000.
 It is a concept album that focuses on the forming of the individual, particularly on the events from one's childhood and adolescence.
 It is the first segment of a planned three-part concept.
 The Perfect Element, Part II was released in 2007 under the title Scarsick.

-Overview

-"The album is in a way a blend of the two earlier albums, with the groove and originality of Entropia and the focus, thoroughness and production of One Hour by the Concrete Lake.
-However, it will be quite unique as an album."

 Analysis

 The Perfect Element, Part I is the first part of a planned, two-piece concept, and is divided into three chapters, each containing four tracks.

 Part one of the concept is a story of human development, which focuses specifically on the progression from childhood to adolescence.
 It contains many themes within its context which include: